zydezu/ModernX/README.md

     fadeduration = 150,             -- duration of fade out in ms, 0 = no fade
-    minmousemove = 0,               -- amount of pixels the mouse has to move for OSC to show scrollingSpeed = 40,            -- the speed of scrolling text in menus showonpause = true,             -- whether to disable the hide timeout on pause bottomhover = true,             -- if the osc should only display when hovering at the bottom raisesubswithosc = true,        -- whether to raise subtitles above the osc when it's shown thumbnailborder = 2,            -- the width of the thumbnail border
+    minmousemove = 0,               -- amount of pixels the mouse has to move for OSC to show scrollingSpeed = 40,            -- the speed of scrolling text in menus showonpause = true,             -- whether to show to osc when paused donttimeoutonpause = false,     -- whether to disable the hide timeout on pause bottomhover = true,             -- if the osc should only display when hovering at the bottom raisesubswithosc = true,        -- whether to raise subtitles above the osc when it's shown thumbnailborder = 2,            -- the width of the thumbnail border persistentprogress = false,     -- always show a small progress line at the bottom of the screen persistentbuffer = false,       -- on web videos, show the buffer on the persistent progress line

     -- title and chapter settings --
     showtitle = true,		        -- show title in OSC